by Mike Ratliff

 I was watching the news one day in 1966 during the NFL preseason drills.
 During the sports segment they showed some film from the Packers’ training camp.
 The players were in the background going through drills.
 The reporter asked Vince Lombardi several questions about team depth, returning starters, et cetera.
 I will never forget his answer.
 (This is from memory so I will paraphrase.)
 He said, “I can’t answer any questions about who is starting or who is playing what positions.
 Right now we are focusing on fundamentals.”
 I remember being amazed at that.
 This team was full of the best players in the NFL and Coach Lombardi was making them go through tackling and blocking drills that would hone those fundamental skills these guys have been using since they were kids.
 I do not remember hearing about any of those players complaining about it either.

 When I became a runner in 1979, I wanted to run in a race.
 I selected a 10k race that was a few months out and started running every day trying to get ready.
 On the day of the race, I arrived early and was stunned to see several thousand runners getting ready.
 We lined up and I jockeyed myself into a good position.
 When the gun went off, I took off like a rocket.
 It became apparent after the first mile or so I had taken off way too fast and was not going to be able to finish.
 I walked back to my car and drove home.
 It was a painful and humiliating experience.
-I continued to run, but I was very leery about running in another race.
+I continued to run, but I was very leery about running in another race, however, I continued to run as much possible.

 In June 1980, I moved from Maryland to Oklahoma.
 My Dad was a serious runner and we trained together.
 After a few weeks, we decided to run in a 5-mile race scheduled for the July 4th in a nearby city.
 I was very nervous about it.
 I didn’t want a repeat performance of that 10k.
 It was a hot day and the course was unknown.
 The gun went off at the start and I did not take off like a bullet this time.
 I simply ran a pace that was a little faster than I trained.
 After a mile or so I realized I was very comfortable and could go faster.
 I then sped up and started passing people.
 I ended up running those 5 miles at a 6:30 pace (six minutes and thirty seconds per mile).
 I knew I could have run it much faster, but I was very happy that I had finished.
 I was awarded a 3rd place trophy for my age group, which was a complete surprise.

 What’s the point?
 In the first race, I was convinced I could simply out-will everyone and run past them.
 I found that I was completely out-classed and was not prepared to run in the race.
 In the second race, I was prepared.
-I was training the right way and when I got into the race, I ran with my head not my emotions.
+I was training the right way, eating the right way, and when I got into the race, I ran with my head not my emotions.

 This Spirit-led walk, running the race God has set before us, is like that as well.
 Sometimes we get our eyes on what we want or what we have done in the past then step out on our own full of self-confidence.
 When we do this, we expect our circumstances to be God-blessed and everything to go our way.
 Well, that is how we stumble right into a failure.
 Why?
 We have taken our eyes off Christ and this has opened the door to our enemy who does all he can to get us out of the race.
-What is the right way to run this race?
+Being Spirit-led is not based on how we have walked in the past or how we are going to walk in the future.
+No, it is how we are walking right now.
+How are we do this and what is the right way to run this race?

-Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
-(Hebrews 12:1-3)
+1 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, 2 fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

 We must keep our eyes fixed on Christ.
 Any let up is an invitation to disaster.
-Those “sins which clings so closely” are those besetting sins that we harbor in our hearts that habitually cause us to stumble.
+Those “sin[s] which so easily entangles us” are those besetting sins that we harbor in our hearts that habitually cause us to stumble.
 When we run the race with our eyes fixed on Christ, we are denying our sinful desires and we are aggressively uprooting them.
 This is the mortification of our sins.
 However, when we take our eyes off Christ we have actually turned our hearts away from Him.
-When we do that, we turn to self-gratification, Soul-led, mode.
+When we do that, we turn to self-gratification, self-focused, mode.
 Our “OLD MAN” sin nature comes out of hiding and demands to be fed.
 If we do not catch this and turn our hearts back to Christ, we are in big trouble and those besetting sins are waiting on us.

 The Apostle Paul is a good example for us.
 He was very godly.
 His spiritual insight was awesome.
 However, even after years of serving God with his entire being he confessed he was still a work in progress.